 The puppy should have clean eyes, a soft stomach, a wet nose and a shiny coat without bald patches or scratches.

 English Corgi is unpretentious in nutrition and has an excellent appetite.
 Drying and natural products are suitable for feeding dogs of this breed.
 In the first case, the Welsh Corgi produce high-quality premium or super premium class food, which contains no doubtful additives.
-The daily rate is calculated according to the table on the package, depending on the weight of the mini-shepherd.

 Important!
 A Welsh Corgi who eats dry food should have unhindered access to clean drinking water.